jsay/geoInd/ReproPaper.md

     Pcgp 74.8600 80.387 84.376 87.2566 89.4778

-<a id="orgf5bedd8"></a>
+<a id="org8b9363a"></a>

 ## Omitted variable bias

-As indicated in the Working Paper (Section 3.X), we evaluate the potential omitted *terroir* variables through the joint significance of *commune* fixed effects on the residuals from auxiliary regressions without such fixed effects.
+As indicated in the Working Paper (Appendix A.1), we evaluate the potential omitted *terroir* variables through the joint significance of *commune* fixed effects on the residuals from auxiliary regressions without such fixed effects.
 Code below allows to compute the bootstrapped Fisher statistics with 100 replications from parametric ordered logistic model.
 The absence of correlated effects is strongly rejected.
-Note that we use the `sure` package (cite) to compute the surrogate residuals from this parametric model.
+Note that we use the `sure` package to compute the surrogate residuals from this parametric model.

 ```R
 library(lmtest) ; library(sandwich) ; library(sure)